ayushgupta4897/fast-dedupe/README.md

 ## Performance

 Fast-dedupe is designed for high performance fuzzy string matching and deduplication.
-It leverages the [RapidFuzz](https://github.com/maxbachmann/RapidFuzz) library for efficient string comparisons and adds several optimizations:
+It leverages the [RapidFuzz](https://github.com/maxbachmann/RapidFuzz) library and other optimized implementations for efficient string comparisons and adds several optimizations:

+- **Multiple algorithms**: Choose the best algorithm for your specific use case
 - **Efficient data structures**: Uses sets and dictionaries for O(1) lookups
 - **Parallel processing**: Automatically uses multiple CPU cores for large datasets
 - **Early termination**: Optimized algorithms that avoid unnecessary comparisons
 - **Memory efficiency**: Processes data in chunks to reduce memory usage
+- **Algorithm-specific optimizations**: Each similarity algorithm is optimized for its specific use case

 ### How Multiprocessing Works